ljatz/test/README.md

 # test
 My first PHP webshop

-This project is just practice
+This project is just practice and works on PHP 7.2.13 version